 The word black originally refers to burn, shine, gleam.
 An esoteric look at this word would point to fire by the end of my post.

 Old English blæc “absolutely dark, absorbing all light, the color of soot or coal,” from Proto-Germanic *blakaz “burned” (source also of Old Norse blakkr “dark,” Old High German blah “black,” Swedish bläck “ink,” Dutch blaken “to burn”), from PIE *bhleg- “to burn, gleam, shine, flash” (source also of Greek phlegein “to burn, scorch,” Latin flagrare “to blaze, glow, burn”), from root *bhel- (1) “to shine, flash, burn.”

 The same root produced Old English blac “bright, shining, glittering, pale;” the connecting notions being, perhaps, “fire” (bright) and “burned” (dark), or perhaps “absence of color.”
 “There is nothing more variable than the signification of words designating colour”

 Fire is a physical, natural essence.
-BLACK is not a color but it’s an omni-spacious essence throughout the universe.
+BLACK is not a color but it’s an omni-spacious essence throughout the universe referred to as Dark matter.
 Black (Essence) is not an adjective, it’s a noun.
 Fire and essence are nouns.

 The connection can’t be driven home without this book.
 It goes back to Egyptian spirituality.
 In the book “Stolen Legacy” by George G.M.
 James, fire is broken down according to the Egyptians who thought the Greeks.